International-Soil-Radiocarbon-Database/ISRaD/_pages/about.md

 The ISRaD database is currently under development: <a href="https://github.com/International-Soil-Radiocarbon-Database/ISRaD"> https://github.com/International-Soil-Radiocarbon-Database/ISRaD </a>.

-Users citing ISRaD should use the following citation as well as the most recent official data release at the time that they accessed the data.
-In their citation of the official release, users should also reference the version of the data they used (e.g., v1.2.3.2019-12-20):
+Users citing ISRaD should use the citation at the top of this page as well as the most recent official data release at the time that they accessed the data.
+In their citation of the official release, users should also reference the version of the data they used (e.g., v1.2.3.2019-12-20).

-Lawrence, C. R., Beem-Miller, J., Hoyt, A. M., Monroe, G., Sierra, C. A., Stoner, S., Heckman, K., Blankinship, J. C., Crow, S. E., McNicol, G., Trumbore, S., Levine, P. A., Vindušková, O., Todd-Brown, K., Rasmussen, C., Hicks Pries, C. E., Schädel, C., McFarlane, K., Doetterl, S., Hatté, C., He, Y., Treat, C., Harden, J. W., Torn, M. S., Estop-Aragonés, C., Asefaw Berhe, A., Keiluweit, M., Della Rosa Kuhnen, Á., Marin-Spiotta, E., Plante, A. F., Thompson, A., Shi, Z., Schimel, J. P., Vaughn, L. J. S., von Fromm, S. F., and Wagai, R.: An open-source database for the synthesis of soil radiocarbon data: International Soil Radiocarbon Database (ISRaD) version 1.0, Earth Syst.
-Sci.
-Data, 12, 61–76, https://doi.org/10.5194/essd-12-61-2020, 2020.

 If you are interested in contributing to the development of the ISRadD R Package or site, please contact info.israd@gmail.com or make a pull request to our github repo.

 To contribute data, please visit the <a href="https://international-soil-radiocarbon-database.github.io/ISRaD/contribute/">Contribute</a> page.

 Please report issues by posting to <a href="https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues"> https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues </a>.

 ## Steering committee
 The steering committee provides scientific leadership for the project and sets the main goals and vision.